 On October 16, 2009, Wisconsin submitted its application for the State health information exchange (HIE) Cooperative Agreement Program funding opportunity.
-Wisconsin's project for statewide HIE was titled “Wisconsin Relay of Electronic Data for Health” or “WIRED for Health”.
-The goal of the WIRED for Health project was to build substantial HIE capacity statewide to support providers' meaningful use of electronic health records and enable efficient, appropriate, and secure flow of information to optimize decisions for health.
-The approach was to plan, develop, and implement standards-based, secure electronic exchange of patient and health data.
+Wisconsin’s project for statewide HIE was titled “Wisconsin Relay of Electronic Data for Health” or “WIRED for Health”.
+The goal of the WIRED for Health project was to build substantial HIE capacity statewide to support providers’ meaningful use of electronic health records and enable an efficient, appropriate, and secure flow of information to optimize decisions for health.
+The approach was to plan, develop, and implement the standards-based, secure electronic exchange of patient and health data.

-As a part of the American Recovery and Reinvestment Act of 2009, Wisconsin received a total of $9.441 million for the planning and implementation of a statewide electronic HIE network and services to enable health care providers to be meaningful users of electronic health record technology and promote better coordination of patient care.
-The statewide network would also help improve the quality and efficiency of health care delivery in Wisconsin.
+As a part of the American Recovery and Reinvestment Act of 2009, Wisconsin received a total of $9.441 million for the planning and implementation of a statewide electronic HIE network and services to enable healthcare providers to be meaningful users of electronic health record technology and promote better coordination of patient care.
+The statewide network would also help improve the quality and efficiency of healthcare delivery in Wisconsin.

-The WIRED for Health Board and the Department of Health Services completed the development of the Wisconsin's Strategic and Operational Plan (SOP) and the federal Office of the National Coordinator for Health IT approved the plan in December 2010.
+The WIRED for Health Board and the Department of Health Services completed the development of Wisconsin’s Strategic and Operational Plan (SOP) and the federal Office of the National Coordinator for Health IT approved the plan in December 2010.

 To view the original SOP, along with the 2012 SOP update, click here.

 The State-Designated Entity: WISHIN